-- Quit smoking and drinking: Avoid nicotine and alcohol during the third month of pregnancy as they can reach your baby through the bloodstream.
+- Quit smoking and drinking: Avoid nicotine and alcohol prior to and during pregnancy as they can reach your baby through the bloodstream.
 Moreover, they can lead to a miscarriage.

 - Be active: Indulge in activities that de-stress you.
 Start looking for baby names.
 Take your pictures showing your bump and create an album or a short animation movie for a lifetime memory.

 - Exercise: Engage yourself in low-density exercises like walking and swimming.
 It helps you stay healthy and cope with the physical changes.
 However, check with your doctor before beginning any exercise.
 Avoid any sports that carry a risk of falls and stress on joints.